azeddinebouabdallah/CryptocurrencyTracker/CONTRIBUTING.md

 ## Setting up the environment
-Note that there is a .gitignore file in our repository that ignores node_modules and a file called config.json. firstly, when you clone this repository on your local machine, make sure install all the dependencies required
+Note that there is a .gitignore file in our repository that ignores node_modules and a file called config.json.
+Firstly, when you clone this repository on your local machine, make sure install all the dependencies required
 ```
 npm install
 ```